planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 Range and movement vary depending on how many Zones an area holds!
 Small, cluttered areas are hard to aim around or move through.
 In these, the effective range of a move or weapon is not going to be as ideal as it would be on a spacious flat plain.

+Races use long Zones called Stretches, each about a half mile.
+These also replace Rounds as a unit of time during a race.

 Sometimes you just want a quick zone setup for an encounter.
 In this case, just draw a square or circle in the middle for melee combatants to duke it out and a zone to either side for ranged combat:

 {: .text-center}